Get 20% OFF for your first month with the Starter Plan – Start today 🎉

 An interesting sender receives many positive interactions.

 An uninteresting sender does not receive much positive interactions.
 Result?
-Let’s put his emails into the trash folder.
+Let's put his emails into the spam folder.

 Whether you send marketing emails, transactional or cold emails, you need a high engagement rate to maintain a high reputation.